 The Nimmie-Caira Project

-The $180 million Nimmie-Caira Project is a significant water saving project for NSW especially for the Murrumbidgee region.
+The $180 million Nimmie-Caira Project is a significant water saving project for NSW and particularly for the Murrumbidgee region.

 The Nimmie-Caira project area covers 84,417 ha in the lower reaches of the Murrumbidgee River floodplain (the Lowbidgee) between Maude and Balranald, South Western NSW (Figure 1).
 It is a vital component the Lowbidgee being the largest remaining area of wetlands in the Murrumbidgee Valley.

-The project aims to protect the environmental and Aboriginal cultural heritage values of the Nimmie-Caira area.
-The project will balance the environmental and Aboriginal cultural heritage protection with commercial use so as to create an asset for the local community and the Murray Darling Basin.
+The project aims to balance the environmental and Aboriginal cultural heritage protection with commercial use so as to create an asset for the local community and the Murray Darling Basin.

 There are five major components to this project being: